Launch the search

 Recruitment Period

-- Serve as the primary interface for prospective and active applicants
+- Applicant Interface: Serve as the primary point of contact for prospective and active applicants, ensuring a smooth and professional process.

-- After conducting an initial screening, help lead the committee in determining which applicants advance
+- Screening and Evaluation: After the initial screening, assist the search committee in determining which applicants should advance to the next stage.

-- Provide search committee with detailed information on qualified candidates
+- Candidate Information: Provide the search committee with detailed information on qualified candidates to ensure an informed decision-making process.

 Interviews

-- Screening Interviews: Lead the development of interview questions and evaluation tools; Schedule and lead interviews
+- Screening Interviews: Lead the development of interview questions and evaluation tools.
+Schedule and manage the screening interview process.

-- On-Campus Interviews: Work with search chair and hiring authority to identify stakeholders that candidates need to meet during on-site interviews, create presentation topics, etc. Create itineraries and assist with such logistics as VCU Rooms arrangements; hotels; air; candidate escort, etc.
+- On-Campus Interviews: Collaborate with the search chair and hiring authority to identify stakeholders that candidates need to meet during on-site interviews.
+This includes creating presentation topics, preparing interview itineraries, and assisting with logistics (e.g., VCU room arrangements, hotel bookings, flights, candidate escort, etc.).

 End of Search

-- Provide all stakeholders involved in search with a feedback form, provide hiring manager with results
+- Feedback: Provide all stakeholders involved in the search with a feedback form, and compile results for the hiring manager.